 "In creating the Worker Bees brand, I feel I've uncovered my own personal 'brand'—strong, confident and a leader."

 For now, Morris wants to focus on her final three semesters but hopes to further the Worker Bee model in the future.
 “This has been a great experience for me as it took me out of my comfort zone,” says Morris.
 “It showed me how much I've grown while attending Moravian University.
 The encouragement of students, staff, and faculty has helped me gain confidence that I didn’t know three years ago.
 In creating the Worker Bees brand, I feel I've uncovered my own personal 'brand'—strong, confident and a leader.”

 As an observer to his family’s involvement in the manufacturing industry, Runne saw a need for manufacturers to have a source of unbiased reviews of vendors, so he developed a business concept around an Angie’s list for the manufacturing industry, specifically companies that specialize in fabricated metals—any company that turns a piece of metal into a product.
 “MFG Source is a one-stop shop for finding a reliable vendor,” says Runne who plans to pursue his new business post-graduation.
 “My next step is traveling to the Performance Racing Industry show this month,” Runne adds, “where I will be doing more market research along with trying to build my review database.

-“I came to Moravian College with the idea that I would want to start my own business some day,” says Runne.
+“I came to Moravian University with the idea that I would want to start my own business some day,” says Runne.
 “This experience has given me the push to really get started on it."